2004kushsutar/AI-Powered-Translation-Studio/README.md

 - **Glossary Enforcement**: Ensure domain-specific terminology is translated accurately and consistently.
 - **Review and approval layer**: Linguists can review and approve the translated content.
 - **Multi-format support**: Download translated content in the same format as the original document.
+- **Efficient token usage**: Save tokens by using translation memory and glossary enforcement.

 ## Project Structure